 Resignation letter for Greg Atkinson:

-*** That’s the letter and the truth.
+*** That’s the letter.
 I’m now praying for God to open a huge door of opportunity for my family and me, where I can serve the Church and the Kingdom and not be considered a liability.
 Please pray for us as I search for what God has next for us.

 My counselor told me that 30% of Americans have some sort of mental illness or disorder and out of that, only 5% are diagnosed.
 As people came down front yesterday at both services and cried and hugged me, you would not believe how many people in my congregation told me they take medicine for some sort of mental disorder (depression, anxiety, etc.).
 They wanted me to know they loved me and they understood that sometimes you need to take medicine.